Scalable and robust regression models for continuous proportional data: Cobin and micobin regression models

-Another important difference between beta and cobin is the form of the score function, the derivative of the log-likelihood with respect to $\bm\beta$.
-In contrast to the cobin score function \eqref{eq:cobinlikeq} which is bounded in terms of $y$, the beta score function depends on $\log\{y/(1-y)\}$ and is thus unbounded for $y\in(0,1)$ \citep{Ferrari2004-ni}.
-Thus, $y$ near its boundary values can lead to an arbitrarily large change in the beta regression log-likelihood landscape.
+Another important difference between the beta and cobin distributions is the form of the score function, the derivative of the log-likelihood with respect to $\bm\beta$.
+In contrast to the cobin regression score function \eqref{eq:cobinlikeq} which is bounded in terms of $y$, the beta regression score function for a single observation $y_i$ and the $j$th component of $\bm\beta$ is

+where $p_{\mathrm{beta}}\left(y_i; g^{-1}(\bmx_i^\T\bm\beta), \phi\right)$ corresponds to the beta density evaluated at $y_i$ with mean-precision parametrization \citep{Ferrari2004-ni}, and $\Gamma$ is a gamma function.
+From \eqref{eq:betascore}, the beta regression score function depends directly on $\log\{y/(1 - y)\}$, which is unbounded for $y \in (0,1)$.
+As a result, $y$ near its boundary values can lead to an arbitrarily large change in the beta regression log-likelihood landscape.
 Given the fact that boundedness of the score function often serves as a necessary condition for robustness properties (e.g., Prop.
 2 of \citet{Cantoni2001-xu}), cobin regression has greater robustness to observations near the boundaries than beta regression.

-The canonical link function of cobin regression, which we call the cobit link, satisfies $g_{\mathrm{cobit}}^{-1}(\eta) = B'(\eta) = e^\eta/(e^\eta-1) - \eta^{-1}$.
-Although $g_{\mathrm{cobit}}(\mu)$ does not have a closed form expression, it can be easily inverted numerically in practice.
-Compared to logistic function $1/(1+e^{-\eta})$, $g_{\mathrm{cobit}}^{-1}(\eta)$ slowly approaches 0 and 1 as $|\eta|\to\infty$, asymptotically at the same speed as the Cauchy distribution c.d.f.
-See Figure~\ref{fig:linkft} in Appendix~\ref{appendix:cobinmicobindetail} for details.
+The canonical link function of cobin regression, which we call the cobit link, has inverse $g_{\mathrm{cobit}}^{-1}(\eta) = B'(\eta) = e^\eta/(e^\eta-1) - \eta^{-1}$.
+Although $g_{\mathrm{cobit}}(\mu)$ does not have a closed-form expression, it can be easily calculated in practice by solving $g_{\mathrm{cobit}}^{-1}(x)=\mu$ numerically.
+Compared to logistic function $1/(1+e^{-\eta})$, $g_{\mathrm{cobit}}^{-1}(\eta)$ slowly approaches 0 and 1 as $|\eta|\to\infty$, asymptotically at the same speed as the Cauchy c.d.f.
+See Supplementary Section~\ref{appendix:cobinmicobindetail} for details.
 Similarly to heavy-tailed link functions in binary response regression, this behavior is appealing in allowing the mean parameter to approach zero or one more slowly for extreme values of the predictors, reducing sensitivity to certain types of outliers.